Rose-STL-Lab/rose-stl-lab.github.io/docs/guide/index.md

 ...
 ```

 Next, you can inspect the memory assigned to you using the `/proc/meminfo` file.
-You should see around 128 GB of total RAM.
+The memory quota varies by server (see [Limitations](./limit#memory-quota-by-server) for details).

 ```bash
 $ cat /proc/meminfo